miamirunning/recipe-chatbot-langsmith/homeworks/hw2/README.md

 ## Part 2: Initial Error Analysis (Ref Sec 3.2, 3.3, 3.4 of relevant course material)

 1.  **Run Bot on Synthetic Queries:**
-    *   Execute your Recipe Bot using the synthetic queries generated in Part 1.
+    *   Add the synthetic queries generated in Part 1 to the LangSmith dataset you created in the previous assignment.
-    *   Record the full interaction traces for each query.
+    *   Click `+ Experiment` in the top right corner of the screen.
+Select `Run in Playground`
+        *   If you prefer, you can also follow [these instructions](https://docs.smith.langchain.com/evaluation/how_to_guides/evaluate_llm_application) to create an experiment using code.

 2.  **Open Coding:** (an initial analysis step where you review interaction traces, assigning descriptive labels/notes to identify patterns and potential errors without preconceived categories, as detailed in Sec 3.2 of the provided chapter)
     *   Review the recorded traces.